SpeciesFileGroup/cs_492_fall/README.md

 - The protobuf folder contains a single .proto file on which our case is based.

 ## Setting up environment
+There is a requirements.txt file, doing a direct ```pip -r install requirements.txt``` should be sufficient.

 ## Running the code
 Run jupyter notebook in a terminal, and you should be able to execute all 3 iPython notebooks (they all pull data from files in the data folder)